 Sandwood Bay is the most magnificent beach in the UK.
 It offers nearly a mile and half of wide pinkish sand backed by huge sand dunes and a loch, and is flanked by cliffs and an impressive sea stack.
-It faces north west, straight into the teeth of the worst the North Atlantic can throw at it.
-For majesty, grandeur and seclusion, there is simply nowhere that can beat Sandwood Bay.
+It faces north-west, straight into the teeth of the worst the North Atlantic can throw at it.
+For sheer majesty and grandeur, there is simply nowhere that can beat Sandwood Bay.

 One of the things that keeps Sandwood Bay so very special is that no one gets here without expending some real effort first.
-The nearest approach by public road is at Blairmore, a few miles north west of Kinlochbervie.
+The nearest approach by public road is at Blairmore, not far from Oldshoremore and a few miles north-west of Kinlochbervie.

-You might have come to Sandwood Bay to sit on a rock and watch the sea, to explore the beach, dunes and loch, or to search for Seton Gordon's wrecks.
+You might have come to Sandwood Bay to sit on a rock and watch the sea, or to explore the beach, dunes and loch, or to search for Seton Gordon's wrecks.
 Or you might have come to explore the cliffs to the north and south of the bay, or simply while en route to Cape Wrath.
-Whatever your reasons, you'll know that even on a busy day you'll have plenty of space to enjoy this wonderful place in the company of, at most, a few like minded souls who have also made the trek to be here.
+Whatever your reasons, you'll know that even on a busy day you'll have plenty of space to enjoy this wonderful place in the company only of like-minded souls who have also made the trek to be here.

 And when you have regretfully turned your back on this superb place and made the walk back to the car park (which always seems longer than the walk out), keep a look out for the donation box placed there by the Bay's owners, the John Muir Trust.
 Helping them helps keep this special place special.